Davidslv/davidslv.github.com/_posts/2025-11-18-testing-procedural-generation.md

 date:   2025-11-18 10:00:00
 categories: ruby game-development
 tags: [roguelike ruby game-development ECS algorithms architecture procedural-generation]
+description: "How to test non-deterministic procedural generation: seed for determinism, assert on properties like connectivity and accessibility instead of outputs, and run property-based tests across many seeds."
+image: /img/roguelike-cover.jpg
 ---

 Testing procedural generation is challenging because it's inherently non-deterministic.
 How do you test code that produces different results every time?
 This article explores strategies for testing procedural generation systems effectively.